 However, solar cells as we know them today are made with silicon, not selenium.
 Therefore, some consider the true invention of solar panels to be tied to Daryl Chapin, Calvin Fuller, and Gerald Pearson’s creation of the silicon photovoltaic (PV) cell at Bell Labs in 1954.
 Many argue that this event marks the true invention of PV technology because it was the first instance of a solar technology that could actually power an electric device for several hours of a day.
 The first ever silicon solar cell could convert sunlight at four percent efficiency, less than a quarter of what modern cells are capable of.

 Regardless of why solar power is interesting to you, there is a robust and fascinating history behind solar’s rise to relevant status.
-Solar has a long list of meanings in today’s day and age.
-It spans various industries and contributes power to hundreds of different gadgets and technologies.
-Learn just how much solar can save you – try our Solar Calculator to get instant estimates for a solar installation and the energy savings you could generate.
-If you’re ready to start comparing bids from vetted installers in your area, register your property on the EnergySage Solar Marketplace.
+Solar has a long list of meanings in today’s day and age, spanning various industries and contributing power to hundreds of different gadgets and technologies.
+Today, solar shopping is easier than ever through EnergySage!
+Learn just how much solar can save you: try our Solar Calculator to get instant estimates for a solar installation and the energy savings you could generate.
+If you’re ready to start comparing bids from vetted installers in your area, register your property on the EnergySage Marketplace.